 New York, New York

 Nick Walsh is a Managing Director in the fundraising division at Changing Our World.
-In this role, Nick has led a wide range of development initiatives, including capital campaigns; planning studies; audits; annual fund management and implementation; communications campaigns; major gift donor engagement; and board development.
+In this role, Nick has led a wide range of development initiatives, including capital campaigns; major gift counsel; planning studies and audits; annual fund management and implementation; communications campaigns; and board development.

-Since joining the firm in 2011, Nick has worked on 15 capital and endowment campaigns that have collectively raised more than $250 million, reaching 112% of their aggregate goal.
+Since joining the firm in 2011, Nick has directed, designed, and supported capital and endowment campaigns that have collectively raised more than $250 million, reaching 112% of their aggregate goal.

-Currently, Nick is leading the implementation of a $50 million campaign for the congressionally created U.S. World War I Centennial Commission to support the design and construction of a National World War I Memorial in Washington, DC.
+Most recently, Nick led the implementation of a successful $50 million campaign for the congressionally created U.S. World War I Centennial Commission and its 501(c)(3) partner, The Doughboy Foundation, to support the design and construction of the first-ever National World War I Memorial in Washington, DC.

-Nick has managed clients in the education, arts, faith-based, and international relief and development sectors, including the UN World Food Programme, CARE, Cordaid, The Hartford Bishops’ Foundation, the Dioceses of Dallas and Trenton, the Nightingale-Bamford School, Feeding America, and Fontbonne Hall Academy.
+Nick has managed clients in the education, arts, faith-based, human services, and global development sectors, including the UN World Food Programme, CARE, The Hartford Bishops’ Foundation, Inc., the Dioceses of Dallas and Trenton, Tomorrow’s Hope Foundation, Feeding America, Providence House, and Fontbonne Hall Academy.

 Nick holds a bachelor’s degree in History from Fordham University and is a graduate of the Advanced Management Program at Omnicom University, a partnership between Harvard Business School and Babson College.